What is a Motion for Contempt?

 What if My Ex Files a Motion for Contempt Against Me?

-Even if you didn’t follow the court order, but you didn’t willfully violate it, you may not be found in contempt.
+Even if you didn’t follow the court order, but you didn’t willfully violate it, the court may not find you in contempt.
 There are significant nuances to successfully defending a contempt motion on the basis that you did not intend to violate the order, so it’s critical to work with a family law attorney with deep experience in Post Judgment litigation.

 What Happens When Someone is Found in Contempt?

 The main goal of a Motion to Contempt is often to get someone to comply and with the court’s orders — and keep complying with them in the future.
-In addition, someone found in contempt can be forced to pay some or all of the legal fees the other party incurred in bringing the Motion for Contempt.
+In addition, the court can force someone found in contempt to pay some or all of the other party’s legal fees related to the Motion for Contempt.
 The court is also authorized to put someone in jail for contempt of its orders.

 What are Other Post Judgment Motions?